elastos/WorldBankPOC/doc/milestone1 - M1/Dev Env.md

-# Some design considerations for PoC stage
-As we have limited resources and limited time.
-We need to make some compromise to reach our goal on time.
-This is just a PoC.
-The goal is to demo to future investor how it should work in real life.
-This is not a performance test prototype.
-So as long as we can dev quick and dirty, we can compromise performance at this point.
-As long as the concept get approved by our potential clients.
-We can redo most modules using RUST or other high performance technologies.

-So at this point, I am OK to use JS, TS, Python etc to build each modules individually.
-Use REST to connect each modules.
-Each modules can be running in different docker containers if needed.
-I know the performance won't be good, but I think it is OK for demoing the concept.

-Additional benefits is that each small dev group can use whatever language or platform they are familar to build their module without concern too much about integration, since the REST will be supportted by almost everything.

-In the future, I would prefer to rewrite most of the modules in RUST and internal integration rather than REST to reduce the overhead.

 # Respberry Pi Single Node
 Developer can choose either run each process in one docker container or separate each process in different docker container.